 How I got into Linux and UNIX

-- It was to be another 7 years before I encountered Linux - at the time MS-DOS 5 and Windows 3.1 were all the rage in the desktop PC world but that largely passed me by; in the early Nineties I was holed up in an electronics lab surrounded by logic analysers & oscilloscopes doing a lot of Z80, 8086 and 68000 assembler programming for the various lab computer interface cards I was developing for Queen Elizabeth's College, including the PC ISA bus, S-100 and G96 industrial buses.
-Windows (and MS-DOS) was far too slow for any real-time laboratory computing so I stayed with assembler.
-Great fun!
+- It was to be another 7 years before I encountered Linux - at the time MS-DOS 5 and Windows 3.1 were all the rage in the desktop PC world but that largely passed me by; in the early Nineties I was holed up in an electronics lab surrounded by logic analysers & oscilloscopes doing a lot of Z80, 8086 and 68000 assembler programming for the various lab computer interface cards I was developing for Queen Elizabeth College, including the PC ISA bus, S-100 and G96 industrial buses.
+Windows (and MS-DOS) was far too slow for any real-time laboratory computing so I stayed with assembler on DOS.
+Real nerdy stuff and great fun!

 Eventually the-powers-that-be at the main Strand campus sat up and took notice and it wasn't long after that I was offered the job of first setting up the college's first dial-up Internet service and then rolling out Ethernet networking everywhere and getting the entire college on-line.
 This lead to a seismic shift in my life; my career in electronics design and low level programming ended abruptly at that point as I jumped into the brave new world of computer networking.
 But that's another story.